IdanHenik/Openshift-Backup-Restore-Workshop/stage2/README.md

     - dpa-1
 ```
 ### 3. Configure the passive cluster
-3.1 Install OADP - you can use the guidelines from stage I
+3.1 Install OADP - you can use the guidelines from stage 1 [Stage 1: Backup and Restore MongoDB using OADP](stage1/stage1.md)

 3.2 Create Credentails secret for OADP operator to use.

 ```bash